pietrobraione/jbse-manual/text/introduction.rst

        }
    }

-This program is the typical "double-if" example that is customarily used to illustrate how symbolic execution works.
+This program is the customary "double-if" example that is often used to illustrate how symbolic execution works.
 It is a sequence of two ``if`` statement with same condition, where the variables involved in the condition are not modified through the program.
 This ensures that every execution of the program will execute either both the ``then`` branches or both the ``else`` branches, never a ``then``  branch and an ``else`` branch.
 The final assertion requires for the program to be correct that the variables ``a`` and ``b`` have same final value, a fact that trivially holds for all the possible executions.
 Let us test the method ``m`` with input, say, ``x == 3``:

 * The JVM first evaluates the branch condition ``x > 0`` of the first ``if`` statement.
 Being ``x == 3`` this yields ``(3 > 0) == true``: Thus the ``then`` branch of the first ``if`` statement is selected for execution and ``a`` is set to ``true``.
 Then the execution continues with the second ``if`` statement.
 * The JVM evaluates the branch condition of the second ``if`` statement, that is again ``x > 0``.
 Since the value of ``x`` is still ``3``, the ``then`` branch of the second ``if`` statement is selected for execution and ``b`` is set to true.
 Then the execution continues with the ``assert`` statement.